inspirit/PS3EYEDriver/README.md

 Some driver like routines to connect and work with Sony PS3 EYE Camera.

-The driver code is in C because we have to deal with USB stuff and to manage it across platforms I decided to use [libusb](https://github.com/libusbx/libusbx).
+The driver is using [libusb](https://github.com/libusbx/libusbx) to handle USB communications.

 Most of the code was ported from Linux kernel source.